Shiny Happy People: Critical reception

 Larry Flick of Billboard magazine wrote that "Shiny Happy People" took R.E.M. further into the mainstream.
 He praised Pierson's "splendid vocal harmonies" on the "infectious, sing-along" chorus.
 Richard Wagamese of the Calgary Herald felt Stipe "sounds almost ebullient on the bouncy 'Shiny Happy People' and that alone is radical.
 R.E.M.'s guitar foundation is also replaced by the occasional bass clarinet, cello, and flugelhorn."
 The Drogheda Independent declared it "unbelievably catchy", while Scottish Dundee Courier described it as "sardonic but delicious disposable pop".
 A reviewer from Evening Herald called it a "gilt-edged" pop hit.
 Liverpool Echo felt the song "comes at you concealed as bubble gum pop in the guise of an opening string arrangement even Kylie Minogue wouldn't thank you for—before it throws off the cloak of conformity and gets down to a more resonant rendition of power pop".
 In Melody Maker, David Fricke wrote that it contained a "bizarre" mix of features that "you can't but help but laugh along with", and Paul Lester wrote that it's "not one of their best".

-Music & Media described the song as "heaven on earth", noting that Pierson's voice is "as prominent" as it was on Iggy Pop's song "Candy".
+Music & Media described the song as "heaven on earth", noting that Pierson's voice is as prominent as it was on Iggy Pop's song "Candy".
 Terry Staunton from NME complimented it as "a lilting waltz before breaking into a sun-drenched pop anthem, a warm and welcome blood relative to the B-52s' own 'Love Shack'."
-People wrote that the guest singer "added some spark".
-Mark Frith from Smash Hits remarked that the song is "very summery, optimistic and has some fine vocals" from Pierson.
+People wrote that Pierson added "spark".
+Mark Frith from Smash Hits wrote that the song is "very summery, optimistic and has some fine vocals" from Pierson.
 He added, "It's so good that it will make you too want to go around and give the world a great big hug.
 Summer's here and everything's groovy."
-Celia Farber from Spin found that it "is the most accessible" song of the album Out of Time, noting the waltz-time break in the middle of the song as one of "the least R.E.M.-like stuff", that works best on the album.
+Celia Farber from Spin found it was the most accessible song from Out of Time, noting the waltz-time break in the middle of the song as one of "the least R.E.M.-like stuff", that works best on the album.
 The Sunday Tribune felt that it "waltzes joyfully" with the added vocal attraction of Pierson, and noted the "joyous" and "celebratory" noises, calling it "one of 1991's pure pop highlights".

-In a 2016 retrospective review, Justin Chadwick from Albumism described the song as "buoyant" and R.E.M.'s "most unabashedly pop-fueled composition of their career".
+In a 2016 review, Justin Chadwick from Albumism described the song as "buoyant" and R.E.M.'s "most unabashedly pop-fueled composition of their career".
 He added further, "Regardless of the song's true inspirations or whether you care for the song or not, I suspect most can agree that the soaring backing vocals supplied by Kate Pierson ... are the unequivocal highlight."
 In 1998, the Daily Vault's Christopher Thelen said it's the song "that dared to show a new side of R.E.M. — a, well, happy side.
 Who woulda thunk it?
 The song is a tad cornball, but is infectiously catchy, nonetheless."